-Hello eveyone and welcome to the very first daisyknots blog, where you are going to learn how to make the perfect pressie for Valentines day.
+Hello everyone and welcome to my very first daisyknots article.
+Today, we're going to learn how to make the perfect gift for Valentines day.

 The Alix macrame bracelet is named after my son as I have been making variations of this bracelet for him for quite a few years now.
 The bracelet can be made in all types of cord: leather, wax cotton, nylon, paracord and in different thicknesses.
 My goodness the choices are endless once you add colour into the mix too.
 When I teach square knot bracelets in my workshops, I restrict the cord to a 1mm wax cotton and even then you see peoples brains starting to fry at the choices available.
 What cord and thickness you decide to use, will depend on who it is for and their lifestyle.
 My only recommendation is if this is your first time trying #squareknots use at least a minimum of a 1mm thick cord.

 It is a fantastically easy bracelet to make once you have mastered the square knot and the chances are you will become quite addicted as they are quick to make once you get on a roll.

 The green bracelet demonstrated is made with 1.5mm leather cord and its width is 0.75cms and the light blue and gold ones are made with a 1mm waxed cotton and their widths are 0.6cms each.

 To make your Alix bracelet you will need: a